seaniemc/angular2frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Resources
+When making this application I followed this tutorial from [Udemy](https://www.udemy.com/build-a-web-app-with-spring-boot-and-angular-2/learn/v4/overview)